Karen Graham

 Program Director | Instructor

 Karen Graham began her journey with Earthroots in 2013 when she enrolled her children in the Forest Kindergarten program after moving to Orange County.
-A mother of four, she prioritizes spending time outdoors with her family and fostering a deep connection with nature.
+A mother of four, she values spending time outdoors with her family and fostering a deep, meaningful connection with nature.

-Karen is the lead instructor for the Earthroots Ecoliteracy in Schools (EES) Program, where she combines her passion for education with her commitment to environmental stewardship.
-She is also a certified California Naturalist, a role that further deepens her understanding of and connection to the natural world.
+Karen combines her passion for education with a strong commitment to environmental stewardship.
+She is also a certified California Naturalist, a role that continues to deepen her understanding of and connection to the natural world.

-In her free time, Karen enjoys gardening—especially growing food and native plants—cooking with wild foods, camping, crafting, and volunteering with organizations such as the California Native Plant Society (CNPS) and the Southern California Bluebird Club.
-She feels fortunate to merge her love for nature with her dedication to teaching at Earthroots.
+In her free time, Karen enjoys gardening, especially growing food and native plants, cooking with wild foods, camping, crafting, and volunteering with organizations such as the California Native Plant Society (CNPS) and the Southern California Bluebird Club.
+She feels grateful to merge her love of nature with her dedication to teaching and learning at Earthroots.